TheWolverine - Michigan Wolverines Football Podcast: Ryan Van Bergen With John Borton

 Michigan Wolverines Football Podcast: Ryan Van Bergen With John Borton

-Former Michigan defensive lineman Ryan Van Bergen joins the post-game podcast, talking about U-M's 52-0 win over Rutgers.
+Former Michigan defensive lineman Ryan Van Bergen talks about the Iowa-Michigan showdown on the podcast.

-Van Bergen and senior editor John Borton take a look at both sides of the football, and decipher what elements of Michigan's win transcend merely playing against one of the worst teams in the Big Ten.
-Van Bergen also talks about how important it was to the defense to record a shutout.
+Van Bergen joins senior editor John Borton to discuss the Wolverines' second major test of the Big Ten season, and an Iowa crew that always plays physical and conservative football.

 ---